oac-tree/sup-dto/doc/source/anytype.rst

 Structured types are key to providing flexible types that are composed of simpler ones.
 Contrary to array types, they can contain different subtypes.
-This allows users to compose any kind of nested structure, with the only restriction that the leaf types need to be scalar (or empty).
+This allows users to compose any kind of nested structure, with the only restriction that the leaf types need to be scalar (empty types are not allowed as leafs).

 A structured type can be constructed by adding subtypes to an originally empty structure.
 This step by step construction is mainly meant to support runtime construction.
 The following example shows